totalspectrum/p2_vga_text/README.txt

 clock, and multiplied by $8000_0000.
 The system clock required depends on the pixel clock and the CELL_SIZE variable.
-The monochrome driver (CELL_SIZE==1) is the most efficient, requiring that the system clock be twice the pixel clock.
-The full color (CELL_SIZE==8) is next most efficient, it works for system clock = 3 * pixel clock; the other cell sizes require system clock = 4 * pixel clock.
+The monochrome driver (CELL_SIZE==1) is the most efficient, requiring that the system clock be at least twice the pixel clock.
+The full color (CELL_SIZE==8) is next most efficient, it works for system clock >= 3 * pixel clock; the other cell sizes require system clock >= 4 * pixel clock.
 So for example to run at 1024x768 60Hz requires a 65 MHz pixel clock, which means a system clock of at least 130 MHz for monochrome, 195 MHz for full color, and 260 MHz for the other modes.
 640x480 should work